-- Itemized listing of purchases.
+- Itemized listing of purchases (if applicable).
 This should include a description of the merchandise and/or services, unit price, and extended line total.

 Every effort should be made to contact the Non-Resident Taxation Specialist in Human Resources well in advance of any desired payment or reimbursement to a non-resident individual.
 This step will ensure that the appropriate tax documentation has been secured in order to make a timely and accurate payment and that the University is in compliance with the Internal Revenue Service regulations.

-The Non-Resident Taxation Specialist will provide instructions to the requesting department on the appropriate tax deductions for any payment type to an NRA (excludes students).
-All payments to non-resident individuals who are classified as students will be processed directly through the Human Resource payroll system.
+The Non-Resident Taxation Specialist will provide instructions to the requesting department on the appropriate tax deductions for any payment type to an NRA, if applicable.>

 Please contact Human Resources NRA Representative at 575-2099 or visit the Non-Resident Alien Information page.

-The BASIS Receiving system enables departments to provide electronic acknowledgment of orders received and to give authorization to pay or withhold payment on invoice lines processed by Accounts Payable.
-Before a payment will be issued to a vendor, Receiving MUST be performed.
+The BASIS Receiving system enables departments to provide electronic acknowledgment of orders received.
+Before a payment will be issued to a vendor, Receiving MUST be performed (if applicable).